-As we ventured down the cobblestone street to the Nuremberg Christmas Market, I marveled at the size.
-With over 200 vendors, Christkindlesmarkt buzzes with contagious energy and draws over 2 million visitors every year.
+As we ventured down the cobblestone street to the Nuremberg Christmas Market, I marveled at its size.
+With over 200 vendors, Christkindlesmarkt buzzes with contagious energy and draws over two million visitors every year.

-If there is one Christmas market in Germany that you can visit, this should be it.
-Part of the reason why the Nuremberg Christmas Market is such a success is because the local government closely monitors vendor products to ensure that they are both a good fit for shoppers and that quality is present.
+If you can visit only one Christmas market in Germany, this should be it.
+Nuremberg Christmas Market is successful because the local government closely monitors vendor products to ensure that they are both a good fit for shoppers and that quality is present.
 You can feel good about what you buy here.

 Here are things to do at the Nuremberg Christmas Market.